sagemath/sage-archive-2023-02-01/src/doc/en/developer/advanced_git.rst

 branch ``some_code``, that we want to bring onto this SageMath version (without triggering unnecessary recompilations).

-We first create a new working tree in a directory ``merge`` and switch to this directory::
+We first create a new working tree in a directory ``new_worktree`` and switch to this directory::

-    git worktree add merge
+    git worktree add new_worktree
-    cd merge
+    cd new_worktree

 Here we have a new copy of our source files.
 Thus no timestamps etc. of the original repository will be changed.
 Now we do the merge::